drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 sympy.solveset(equation, a)
 ```

-Now substitute this value of $a$ in to the completed square and update
+Now substitute this value of $a$ into the completed square and update
 the variable with the new value:

 ```{code-cell} ipython3